wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

 ]
 ```

- You can add additional Modbus TCP EDS adapter and OPC UA EDS adapter components if you want, but only a single Storage component is supported.
+The Storage component is required for Edge Data Store to run.
+Only a single Storage component is supported.
+You can add additional Modbus TCP EDS adapter and OPC UA EDS adapter components if you want.

-1. To add a new component, in this example a Modbus TCP EDS adapter, create the following JSON.
+1. To add a new component a JSON file with the ComponentId and ComponentType.
+The following example adds a Modbus TCP EDS adapter.

     ```json
       {